 Enum in Java

 Enumerations, or enums for short, are a powerful and convenient way to define a set of named constants in Java.
-They are essentially a special data type that allows a variable to be a set of predefined values, which makes it easier to write and maintain code that uses these values.
+Enum in Java are essentially a special data type that allows a variable to be a set of predefined values.
+This makes easier to write and maintain code that uses these values.
+In this post, we will learn what is enum type in Java with example.

 Create Enum in Java